itspangler/geospatial-humanities-s2024/week/05_archives-i/activity/historical-census-staging.md

 To answer this question, it's useful to go back to one of the earliest sources of geospatial data that remains easily accessible today: William the Conqueror's *[Domesday Book](https://en.wikipedia.org/wiki/Domesday_Book)*, a survey of England and parts of Wales undertaken in C.E.
 1086.

 After the Norman Conquest of 1066, King William the Conqueror sent his agents "to measure and catalogue the realm he had won" (Rogers 2015:50).
 [Dallas Rogers](https://rowman.com/ISBN/9781783483334/The-Geopolitics-of-Real-Estate-Reconfiguring-Property-Capital-and-Rights) calls the survey a "mediating technology" that allowed the King to establish and enforce a land taxation system.
-It's similar
+It's not that different from other tools, like urban tax atlases or modern GIS databases for real estate, which ultimately serve the administrative purpose of collecting tax.

 |:-:|
 |![domesday](images/image003.png)|